cudmore/pie/readme.md

 ### Main

 The 'Start Recording' and 'Start Trial' buttons start video recording to a file.
-All files are saved in `/video`.
+All files are saved in the `/video` folder.
 At the end of each video file, a trial file is also saved.
 Trial files are plain text files with a record of 'events' that occurred during the video recording.
 See the [trial file readme](readme-trial-file.md) for more information.

 <table><tr><td>
 <IMG SRC="docs/img/web/web_main.png">